top of page

 He was holding himself to impossible standards.

-• Most importantly, we worked on how he could stay connected to his values on stage, rather than his nerves.
+Most importantly, we worked on how he could stay connected to his values on stage, rather than letting his attention be pulled entirely by nerves or imagined judgments.

 As a fellow singer, I knew that anxiety never fully disappears...